 - Bizarre dreams

-Everyone responds differently to sleeping pills and medication, but you may find that the negative impacts of these sleeping pills are not worth whatever benefits they may bring.
+Everyone responds differently to medication, but you may find that the negative impacts of these sleeping pills are not worth whatever benefits they may bring.

 What Are Some Common Types of Sleeping Pills?